 The opinion section of the Clarion seeks to facilitate public dialogue on current issues, events and controversies.
 This section is also the place for letters to the editor and responses to other Clarion stories.

-The Clarion considers opinion articles on any topic, for the opinion section in print or online-only.
+The Clarion considers opinion articles on any topic for the opinion section in print or online.
 Opinion articles that run in print will also be published online.
-We are most interested in articles that are timely and relevant to current events or articles that respond to stories in The Clarion.
+We are most interested in articles that are timely and relevant to current events or articles that respond to stories in the Clarion.
 We want articles that are personal and speak to specific issues or events.
 Although we consider them for publication, we generally do not publish articles that are solely theological exegeses.